DanielMaurer02/Document-AI/README.md

 # Document AI

 A powerful document AI system that combines ChromaDB vector database with advanced language models to provide intelligent document retrieval and question-answering capabilities.
-The system uses Docling for document conversion, HuggingFace embeddings for semantic search, and Groq LLMs for generating responses.
+The system uses Docling for document conversion, Alibaba embeddings for semantic search, and Qwen LLMs for generating responses.

 ## Features